fnand/histogrammar/README.md

 Needs to be synchronized: Scala has

-   * user functions have (implicit) methods to add names and cache functionality;
    * function name is propagated through JSON if it exists;

 and Python needs to get these features.
 Same for C++.
 Cut will need to be the third primitive implemented in C++.